exploit-inters/TheBackToHack/README.md

 run the tool using this command :> ./TheBackToHack

-- if not your os kali linux please run Installer.sh file using this commands:
+- if not your os kali linux Please run Installer.sh file using this commands:

     1 >  chmod +x *